TU-Delft-ICT-Innovation/ImRODS/README.md

 ![ImRODS](images/VideoScreenShot.bmp)

-The following screencasts illustrate the use of the GUI:
+The following screencasts illustrate the use of the GUI.
+You may see a warning that GitHub can't show files this big.
+Click on 'View Raw' to download a .mp4 file.

 [General introduction](videos/00Intro.mp4)